Scope and Definitions - 1.1

 of all subjects allocated to trial numbers on enrolling in the trial.
 Allows investigator/institution

 to reveal identity of any subject.
-The Enrollment log is used for documenting chronological enrolment of subjects in the trial ICH GCP 8.3.21 og 8.3.22.
+The Enrollment log is used for documenting chronological enrolment of subjects in the trial and is listed in ICH GCP R3 under section C.3.3.

 The identification list is also called code-list or key-